Can alcoholism shorten my life?

-What do we mean by alcoholism and negative impact on longevity precisely?
+Is there a connection between alcoholism and its negative impact on longevity precisely?

 Chronic alcohol abuse poses many threats to health and general wellbeing.
 In fact, alcoholism increases the risk for so many diseases that scientists believe they haven’t even pinpointed all of the health issues that alcohol either causes or exacerbates.
 Doctors guess that chronic alcohol abuse will lower a person’s life expectancy by as many as twelve years.